Senate holds hearing on hydroxychloroquine, despite no evidence it works against covid-19

 “I question the fact that because this cocktail costs about $20 and remdesivir costs $3,000, that maybe there’s a little bias, maybe there’s a little conflict, maybe there’s a little agenda,” he said.

-The Food and Drug Administration withdrew its emergency use authorization for hydroxychloroquine in hospitalized patients in June, concluding that safety risks, including heart problems, outweighed any potential benefits.
+The Food and Drug Administration withdrew its emergency-use authorization for hydroxychloroquine in hospitalized patients in June, concluding that safety risks, including heart problems, outweighed any potential benefits.
 It has also warned against using the drug in outpatient settings, saying it could cause serious heart rhythm problems.

 The first randomized clinical trial later found that hydroxychloroquine was no more effective than a placebo at treating covid-19 in patients who were not hospitalized.

 Ashish Jha, dean of Brown University School of Public Health, testified in support of those findings that “dozens of studies” failed to find any benefit to hydroxychloroquine.
-The “clear consensus in the medical and scientific community, based on overwhelming evidence” is that it does not work, he said.
+The “clear consensus in the medical and scientific community, based on overwhelming evidence,” is that it does not work, he said.

 “Hydroxychloroquine is a cheap and widely available medicine,” said Jha, who was chosen to testify by ranking Democrat Gary Peters (Mich.).
 “Had it been effective, it would have made an enormous difference in this pandemic.
 Unfortunately, it isn’t effective, and it has not made a difference."